 Aged for a minimum of six-months in ex-Jack Daniels oak casks, that have previously held two other Reposado’s (making this a third-use barrel for tequila).
 Again, this is made using 100% Weber blue agave from Casa Maestri’s planting and (for the nerds amongst you) carries a Brix level of around 26-29 (pretty darn sweet, fully matured agave).

 Strong agave presence.
 Very vegetal with green bell peppers, thyme honey, chargrilled courgettes, raw asparagus.
 There is a fuller caramel hinting at honeycomb and beeswax.
-Vanilla pods, ginger biscuits and something reminiscent of Custard Creams add to the sweetness.
+Vanilla pods, ginger biscuits, Turkish Delights, Custard Creams add to the sweetness.

 Our first thought is “Stroopwafel”!
 Chewy caramel, nuttiness, butter, malty biscuit and huge amounts of vanilla swirl beautifully around the earthy backbone of agave.
 Custard, shortbread and creme brûlée notes should all make this an overly sweet Reposado however, whilst the flavours recall desserts, the liquid is surprisingly balanced and not overly sweet!
 A truly odd and complex Reposado that even someone without a sweet-tooth would enjoy!